nicu-chiciuc/vscode-automatic-jsonc/README.md

 ### 0.1.0

-- Added user-facing configuration option "automatic-transform-jsonc" to allow specifying an array of glob patterns for files that should be automatically converted from JSONC to JSON.
+- Added user-facing configuration option "automatic-jsonc.jsoncFilesToTransform" to allow specifying an array of glob patterns for files that should be automatically converted from JSONC to JSON.

 ### 0.0.1